Personal & Business Tax Attorney in California

 After about two years, the FTB will ask for that money, along with the penalties and interest.
 This money is due even if your company did no business at all during that time.
 It may even be due if you closed your company and did not file the proper paperwork with the state.

 It is very difficult to fight this bill.
 Your best strategy is to make a point of paying the fee each year and properly shuttering your company after you have finished doing business.
-Ask a knowledgeable lawyer if you have any questions.
+Ask a knowledgeable personal and business tax attorney if you have any questions.

 Tax Court and Tax Bills